pjkundert/python-slip39/README.txt

-  To install from Pypi, including the optional requirements to run the PySimpleGUI/tkinter GUI, support serial I/O, and to support creating encrypted Ethereum JSON wallets:
+  To install from Pypi, including the optional requirements to run the PySimpleGUI/tkinter GUI, support serial I/O, and to support creating encrypted BIP-38 and Ethereum JSON Paper Wallets:
   ┌────
-  │ $ python3 -m pip install slip39[gui,serial,json]
+  │ $ python3 -m pip install slip39[gui,paper,serial]
   └────